Nafis71/DoctorBabu/README.md

 + Users can take consultations through video call
 + Users can make consultation appointments through the app
 + App will let users know about their pending appointment via notification just before the appointment or they can track their pending appointment list via appointment list module
++ Users can cancel their pending appointment before the scheduled time.
 + Users can view all doctors, search for a specific doctor or can filter their search according to their needs.
 + Aritificaial Intelligence based disease prediction using only symptoms and doctor suggestion based on predicted disease
 + Users will be able to purchase medicine from the app